tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicebus/delete-entity.md

  For information about status codes, see [Status and Error Codes](http://msdn.microsoft.com/library/dd179382.aspx).

 ### Response Headers
- The response for this operation includes the following headers.
+ The response for this operation includes the headers shown below.
 The response may also include additional standard HTTP headers.
 All standard headers conform to the [HTTP/1.1 protocol specification](http://go.microsoft.com/fwlink/?linkid=150478).

 |Response Header|Description|
 |---------------------|-----------------|